by Andrea M. Darcy

 It’s suggested dissociation is also connected to the nervous system.
 It’s as if your body is a computer that reaches overload for input, then just shuts down.
 It is possible that those with traumatic childhoods would be more likely to have a sensitive nervous system that overloads.
 Jumpiness is a major symptom of PTSD, for example.

 So work to find ways to ground and calm yourself.
 This might be taking up mindfulness meditation, or yoga, or trying visualisation techniques that help you feel centred.

 A counsellor or psychotherapist can be quite necessary to truly break the pattern of dissociation.
 He or she can make sure you have the support and safe environment necessary to navigate past painful experiences, and try new and more effective behaviours.

-Harley Therapy only offers therapists who have at minimum five-year clinical experience, and provides therapists worldwide via Skype counselling.
+Harley Therapy only offers therapists who have at minimum five-year clinical experience, and provides therapists worldwide via online counselling.

 Andrea M. Darcy is the lead writer of this site.
 She has both trauma and ADHD related dissociation but finds that mindfulness is a helpful tool for its management.
 Find her @am_darcy